roccolord/ip-julskinka-2025/.kilocode/rules/testing-standards.md

 ## Test-Driven Development Approach

-- Write tests before implementing features
+- Always write tests before implementing features
 - Test user interactions, not implementation details
 - Use React Testing Library for component testing
 - Use Jest for utility function testing
 - Achieve comprehensive test coverage
+- Never ever mark a task as completed if all test is not passing

 ## Testing Framework Requirements